beingbing/java-springboot/src/main/java/be/springboot/pp/concurrency/info.md

 By releasing the permit object means, increment the count back, and by acquiring we mean, decrementing the permit count.

 The difference between Semaphore and Mutex is that Semaphore allows a fixed amount of threads work concurrently whereas Mutex is to ensure mutual exclusion between two threads.
 Thus Semaphore works at a much larger scale.

+## What are synchronizers?
+They are simply some types which takes care of synchronization needs, so that the client do not have to worry about it.

+## BlockingQueue
+Our first synchronizer DS.
+If we use BlockingQueue in our producer/consumer problem, then we don't need to worry our concurrency in our producer/consumer implementation.
+It will be taken care of by quue itself.

+So, if working with Queue and multiple threads, go with blocking-queue.

+`put()` and `take()` provides us concurrency facilities.

+Similarly, we have ConcurrentHashMap.